Jackson Pioneer Jewish Cemetery: History

-The Congregation B'nai Israel of Jackson erected the first synagogue in the mining districts in Jackson in September 1857, but it was only used for high holiday services.
+The Congregation B'nai Israel of Jackson erected the first synagogue in the mining districts in Jackson in September 1857 called Pioneer Jewish Synagogue, but it was only used for high holiday services.
 It was one of two synagogues in the Mother Lode, the other was located in Placerville.
 Connected to the synagogue was the cemetery.
 After 1868 the synagogue building was used for secular purposes, until 1869, when they moved the congregation to the larger Masonic Hall was used to accommodate their growth.
 The synagogue building then served as a schoolhouse until 1888.
 The Office of Historic Preservation for the State of California stated that the synagogue wooden structure had been moved next door in 1888, and was used as a private home until it was demolished in 1948.
 The location of the former synagogue become the site of the present-day Jackson Grammar School, and has a historical plaque to commemorate the site.

 In 1962, the Commission for the Preservation of Pioneer Jewish Cemeteries and Landmarks in the West was formed to help with education, and restoration for all of the Jewish cemeteries in Gold County.

 The site is surrounded by Cypress trees and a wrought iron fence.
 Across Cemetery Lane is a section of the Jackson Pioneer Cemetery (or Jackson City Cemetery) that surrounds the Jackson Pioneer Jewish Cemetery, it is also next door to Jackson Catholic Cemetery.